browniebroke/pypackage-template/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests.
+1. Should include tests.
-2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+2. If adding new functionality, the documentation should be updated.
+Put your new functionality into a function with a docstring, and add the feature to the appropriate section under the `docs/`.
-3. The pull request should work for Python 3.6, 3.7 and 3.8.
-Check the build and make sure that the tests pass for all supported Python versions.
+3. Should work for all supported Python versions.
+Check the CI and make sure that the tests pass everywhere.

 ## Tips